-4.3.5 MANAGEMENT AND IMPLEMENTATION
+5.2.5.
+MANAGEMENT AND IMPLEMENTATION

-Within the Ministry of Finance, in the Central Contracting and Finance Department, Information and Communications will be assigned to the Information and Publicity Officer.
-The tasks of the Information and Publicity Officer will involve supporting the Head of the Operating Structure in the performance of the following functions and responsibilities:
+Within the Ministry of Finance, in the Central Contracting and Finance Department, Information and Communications will be assigned to the Information and Publicity Officer (Assistant Head of Department).
+The tasks of the Information and Publicity Officer will involve supporting the head of the operating structure in the performance of the following functions and responsibilities:

-- discuss the communication action plan with the Commission; - coordinating with the information and publicity activities under other IPA funded programmes; - communication with the media; - elaboration, implementation and assessment of the programmes communication action plan; - represent the programme in the relevant national and Commission information networks; - handling enquiries from beneficiaries; - monitoring and control on the fulfilment of the P&I requirements from the beneficiaries; - development, production and distribution of information materials; preparation and implementation of public events; - development and maintaining the contents of programme website; - liaison with the IT regarding technical maintenance; - management of out-sourced services; - elaboration and monitoring Annual communication action plans and coordination of internal events and trainings.
+- discuss the communication action plan with the Commission; - coordinating with the information and publicity activities under other IPA funded programmes;

+- communication with the media: - elaboration, implementation and assessment of the programmes communication action plan; - represent the programme in the relevant national and Commission information networks; - handling enquiries from beneficiaries; - monitoring and control on the fulfilment of the P&I requirements from the beneficiaries; - development, production and distribution of information materials; preparation and implementation of public events; - development and maintaining the contents of programme website; - liaison with the IT regarding technical maintenance; - management of out-sourced services; - elaboration and monitoring Annual communication action plans and coordination of internal events and trainings.